rafaelwaterkemper/terraform-playground/README.md

-# Project to execute some terraform tests
+# Project to execute some terraform tests!

 ---
 ## Rotating AWS Access Keys